Surfing in Pacific Ocean

 Surf and Yoga Retreats

 Fiji and Tahiti lead luxury surf retreats, with villas, yoga decks, and gourmet meals.
+Some of the best resorts in the region offer exclusive surf and yoga experiences, featuring private villas, overwater bungalows, personalized surfing lessons, and wellness services for high-end travelers.
 Hawaii has surf-wellness retreats blending Polynesian culture with yoga and fitness.
 Australia and New Zealand offer eco-lodges and surf-yoga camps in coastal towns.
 PNG has community-based surf retreats that mix surf with cultural experiences.

 Accommodation Options for Surfers